-Continuing our Sierra retrospective, we’ll now a take a look at the first game of Sierra’s most realistic series so far, Police Quest.
+Continuing our Sierra retrospective, we’ll now a take a look at the 1st title in Sierra’s most realistic series so far, Police Quest.

 All releases featured the same cover: